rezashkv/cscr/README.md

-# Cost Aware Contrastive Router for LLMs
+# [NeurIPS 2025 spotlight] Cost Aware Contrastive Router for LLMs

 This repository is the implementation of the CSCR paper: